gaetanofabiano/dockerSparkCluster/README.md

 Copy the jar with dependencies in the folder

     docker cp my-jar-with-dependencies.jar 59d5d229a103:/usr/spark-2.4.3/jobs

+Or copy the file into the folder /data of the cluster

 To run the java job, go into the master node